bitfactory-software/anyxx/README.md

 For example, imagine a std::variant for some hundred different alternatives.
 This is where **programming in the large** begins and runtime dispatch is the proven means.

-At this point arises another problem, when it comes to "inversion of control" in regard to the type of the parameter objectds passed into the callback:
+At this point arises another problem, when it comes to "inversion of control" in regard to the type of the parameter objects passed into the callback:
 - In static dispatch, the have the full type information.
 - In dynamic dispatch, the original type is usualy abstracted away (either via a base class or "type erasure") and must be casted back to access more concrete information.

 ### *Runtime* versus *compiletime*

-In the general case, the "hot" runtime path and the bottleneck are easy diagnosed with profilers.
+In the general case, the hot runtime path and the causing bottleneck are easy diagnosed with profilers.
 When the problem is spottet, the soultion is - so our expirience - not so far away.
 In contrary, when build time has grown to a problem, there is seldom an easy way out.
 While a software system grows lager, keeping the edit-compile-run loop short, needs constant smart decisssions.